tobiasrausch/sv/README.md

 ## SV Calling

-### Discovery of chromothripsis in a cancer sample
+### Reconstructing a derivative chromosome in cancer

 In this practical we will analyze germline and somatic structural variants (SVs) of a [tumor cell line](https://www.nist.gov/programs-projects/cancer-genome-bottle) from a pancreatic ductal adenocarcinoma.
 The data was subsampled and subset to chr1 and chr5 to speed up all subsequent analysis.
 The tumor genome alignment file is named `tumor.bam` and the control genome alignment file is named `control.bam`.